 Many of the abs exercises on this list are dynamic and anaerobic -driven, but no abs workout is more vigorous than this elbow-to-knee reverse crunch.

-- Lie flat on your back.
+- Lie flat on your back on your mat.
 Bend your knees with your feet on the floor.
-Support your head with hands.
+Interlace your fingertips to support your head with hands.
 Engage your core muscles as you lift both your shoulders and legs off the floor.

 - In one motion, bring your knee on your left toward your right elbow.
 Rotate your body so that your right elbow can meet your knee and touch it, hold and pause for a second.

 - Slowly bring your knee and elbow down.
-That is one rep. Repeat the same motion on the other side.
+That is one rep. Repeat the same motion on the opposite side, bringing your left elbow to your right knee.
 Complete 12-15 reps per side.
 Do four to five sets in total.

 As you criss-cross your right and left knee and left and right arm, be sure to engage your trunk for the rotational moves.
-You will feel this one in your abs in no time!
+You will feel this one in your upper body in no time!

 The plank is an isometric exercise that can double as a lower abs workout.
 This core conditioning exercise challenges all of your abs, including the bottom two, where your stomach pouch sits.

-- Start by lying facedown with your forearms on the floor.
-Keep your elbows shoulder-width apart and position your feet hip-width apart with your legs fully extended.
-Your palms can be opened or closed.
+- Start by lying facedown on your mat with your forearms on the floor.
+Keep your elbows shoulder-width apart and position each foot about hip-width apart.
+Keep your legs fully extended.
 Take a second to practice some deep breathing before you start.
 Once you begin, you’ll be in the plank position for up to one minute, and it is easy to hold your breath.
 You don’t want to do that.
 Breathe as naturally as you can.

 Once you can no longer hold your back straight or your hips start to sag, slowly return and rest.